Jeli Workflows (Legacy)

 Change Slack Workspaces

 Jeli workflows are scoped to a Slack workspace, which enables you to take action in Slack channels outside of the primary incident channel.
 Use the Slack workspace dropdown to adjust which workspace your workflows can access.
-When you change the selection, the UI will update to only show workflows for that workspace.
+When you change the selection, the UI updates to only show workflows for that workspace.

 Duplicate a Workflow